Decisions. They’re the difference between where you are now and where you could be.

 The Psychology of Decision-Making

-Neuroscientist Antonio Damasio suggests that emotional processes guide behavior and decision-making.
+Neuroscientist Antonio Damasio suggests that emotional processes guide behavior and choice-making.

 According to this theory, the prefrontal cortex plays a crucial role by integrating emotional signals (somatic markers) with cognitive processes, helping us make quick conclusions in complex situations.

-A study published in Nature Neuroscience suggests that the brain’s prefrontal cortex is instrumental in weighing the risks and benefits of potential decisions.
+A study published in Nature Neuroscience suggests that the brain’s prefrontal cortex is instrumental in weighing the risks and benefits of potential choices.

 Examples